Guard Rail: Steel vs. Flexible Poly

-That’s why the rails are slipped over the post stubs instead of being bolted or secured firmly to the post.
 The guard rail flexes as far as it needs to in order to dissipate the impact energy, then returns to its original shape.
 Seldom does a rail or post need to be replaced.
 Additionally, the anchor points at the base plates are nearly unaffected, meaning your guard rail has a longer service life overall.

 Cost and return on investment – getting to a decision point